Cyclopentane: Conformations

-In a regular pentagon the angles at the vertices are all 108°, slightly less than the bond angle in perfectly tetrahedrally bonded carbon, which is about 109.47°.
-But cyclopentane is not planar in its normal conformations.
+In a regular pentagon, the angles at the vertices are all 108°, slightly less than the bond angle in perfectly tetrahedrally bonded carbon, which is about 109.47°.
+However, cyclopentane is not planar in its normal conformations.
 It puckers in order to increase the distances between the hydrogen atoms (something which does not happen in the planar cyclopentadienyl anion C5H5- because it doesn't have as many hydrogen atoms).
 This means that the average C-C-C angle is less than 108°.
-There are two conformations that give local minima of the energy, the "envelope" and the "half-chair".
+There are two conformations that give local minima of the energy, the "envelope" and the "half-chair" (occurring in two enantiomorphs).
 The envelope has mirror symmetry (C_{s}), while the half chair has two-fold rotational symmetry (C_{2}).
 In both cases the symmetry implies that there are two pairs of equal C-C-C angles and one C-C-C angle that has no pair.
 In fact for cyclopentane, unlike for cyclohexane (C6H12, see cyclohexane conformation) and higher cycloalkanes, it is not possible geometrically for all the angles and bond lengths to be equal except if it is in the form of a flat regular pentagon.